ringcentral/demo-bot-polly/README.md

-# A demo polly bot
+# A demo Poly bot

 This is a simple RingCentral bot add-in based on [https://github.com/ringcentral/ringcentral-chatbot-core](https://github.com/ringcentral/ringcentral-chatbot-core)